urld/passmgr/README.md

 * OSX
 * Windows
 * Linux (requires `xclip` or `xsel` command to be installed, probably works on other *nix platforms too)

+## Limitations

+* no protection against keyloggers
+* no protection against cliboard spies